Skip to main content

 3. From the Overview section, obtain the Virtual Hub Router ASN and Virtual Hub Router Address

-Select the dropdown to enable BGP and configure your local ASN (The Meraki Auto VPN Autonomous System, make sure this matches the peer ASN used in Step 5 and then configure two EBGP peers with the values that you were able to obtain from above.
+Enable BGP and configure your local ASN (The Meraki Auto VPN Autonomous System, make sure this matches the peer ASN used in Step 5 and then configure two EBGP peers with the values that you were able to obtain from above.
 This step needs to be done for both the vMXs.
 Below is a screenshot of what the BGP config should look like for both your vMXs:

 Step 7) Adding workload vNETs